-How do I give lamivudine tablets or solution to my pet?
+How do I give zidovudine tablets to my pet?

-Try to disguise the tablets in a small quantity of strongly flavoured food that your pet likes.
-Alternatively, the tablets can be placed carefully on the back of your pet's tongue and their mouth held closed until the entire dose has been swallowed.
-The solution can be gently squirted behind the large canine tooth with the pet's mouth held firmly closed.
+Try to disguise them in a small quantity of strongly flavoured food that your pet likes.
+Alternatively, they can be placed carefully on the back of your pet's tongue and their mouth held closed until the entire dose has been swallowed.
 Ensure that plenty of fresh water is available.

-How long will my pet need to take lamivudine?
+How long will my pet need to take zidovudine?

 Your vet will advise you on the length of time for which you will need to give this medicine.
 This may vary between patients.
-Do not stop giving lamivudine to your pet unless advised to do so by your vet.
+Do not stop giving zidovudine to your pet unless advised to do so by your vet.
+Any unused medication should be returned to your vet for safe disposal.
+Do not flush it down the toilet or put it into your household waste.